-When it is necessary to include other aspects of the machine under performance guarantees (such as stability, noise, and vibration).
-The Employer should include these provisions at the end of this clause taking into consideration that available data may not be sufficient based on extended experience.
-In any event, conditions under which guarantees are evaluated shall be specified.
+When it is necessary to include other aspects of the machine under performance guarantees (such as stability, noise, and vibration), the Employer should include these provisions at the end of this section taking into consideration that available data may not be sufficient, based on extended experience.
+In any event, conditions under which guarantees are to be evaluated shall be specified.